-- 1. Once an application is received, an acknowledgement letter is forwarded to the applicant within two to three business days.
-This letter also contains a reminder to the applicant about forwarding academic verification directly to the College. - 2.
-Where applicable, a reminder letter is forwarded to the applicant if academic verification is not received by 30 days of the College receiving the application form. - 3.
-If an application form is incomplete, or the College has difficulty processing payment, a letter is forwarded to the applicant outlining the outstanding issues within 1-2 weeks of receipt by the College. - 4.
-College staff respond to inquiries by e-mail, fax, and telephone, as well as meet with visitors to the office. - 5.
-With specific written permission from an applicant, the Director of Registration will speak with a third party regarding the status of an applicant's application. - 6.In the case of an applicant who is applying for a general certificate of registration based on a combination of academic qualifications and practical experience, the College may require additional information from the applicant's employer or supervisor.
-In these instances, the College will also send a letter to the applicant informing them of the contact with the employer - k) the process for dealing with documents provided in languages other than English or French - 1.
-The College website outlines the process for obtaining translation of documents that are in languages other than English or French.
-The website provides relevant links to translation services. - 2.
-College staff communicate by e-mail, fax, telephone and meetings in the office. - I) the role of third-party organizations, such as qualification assessment agencies, organizations that conduct examinations or institutions that provide bridging programs, that applicants may come into contact with during the registration process
+1. Once an application is received, an acknowledgement letter is forwarded to the applicant within two to three business days: This letter also contains a reminder to the applicant regarding forwarding academic verification.
+At this time, the applicant is informed of noted omissions with the application form.

+2. If an application form is incomplete, or the College has difficulty processing payment, a letter is forwarded to the applicant outlining the outstanding issues within 1-2 weeks of receipt by the College.

+3. Following this, the College has introduced an internal practice that sets out a communication schedule to applicants when an application is incomplete.
+Reminder letters are forwarded at approximately two month intervals.
+Staff will also use e-mail and telephone contacts to expedite the process.

+4. College staff respond to inquiries by e-mail, fax, and telephone, as well as meet with visitors to the office.

+5. With specific written permission from an applicant, the Director of Registration will speak with a third party regarding the status of an applicant's application.

+6.In the case of an applicant who is applying for a general certificate of registration based on a combination of academic qualifications and experience, the College may require additional information from the applicant's employer or supervisor.
+In these instances, the College will copy the letter to the applicant.

+k) the process for dealing with documents provided in languages other than English or French

+1. The College website outlines the process for obtaining translation of documents that are in languages other than English or French.
+The website provides relevant links to translation services.

+2. College staff communicate by e-mail, fax, telephone and meetings in the office.

+I) the role of third-party organizations, such as qualification assessment agencies, organizations that conduct examinations or institutions that provide bridging programs, that applicants may come into contact with during the registration process